-- Q. Would you please explain the method used to allocate these system-level EMA costs between Virginia and North Carolina jurisdictional customers? - Consistent with the approach first approved by the Commission in Docket E-22, Sub 503 and followed in the Company's most recent cost recovery proceeding, the Company has used its two-state Factor 3 energy allocation approach to determine the proper amount of EMA system costs to be allocated to the North Carolina jurisdiction.
-This is an allocation factor based upon relative energy sales between the customers served in Virginia and customers served in North Carolina and is based on the twelve months ending December 31, 2018.
-The North Carolina energy sales component excludes the Town of Windsor.
-Using this approach, the Company's Rider RP revenue requirement for the forecasted Rate Period includes an allocated 5.0659% share of the regulated portion of EMA costs for recovery from the Company's North Carolina jurisdictional customers.
+1 between the Company's respective jurisdictions and are incremental to North 2 Carolina REPS compliance should also be allocated between the Company's 3 respective jurisdictions.
+The Company has determined that allocation of the 4 costs of its investment in the EMA system represents an instance where such 5 allocation is appropriate.
+6 Q. Would you please explain the method used to allocate these system-level 7 EMA costs between Virginia and North Carolina jurisdictional 8 customers?
+9 A. Consistent with the approach first approved by the Commission in Docket 10 E-22, Sub 503 and followed in the Company's most recent cost recovery 11 proceeding, the Company has used its two-state Factor 3 energy allocation 12 approach to determine the proper amount of EMA system costs to be allocated 13 to the North Carolina jurisdiction.
+This is an allocation factor based upon 14 relative energy sales between the customers served in Virginia and customers 15 served in North Carolina and is based on the twelve months ending December 16 31, 2018.
+The North Carolina energy sales component excludes the Town of 17 Windsor.
+Using this approach, the Company's Rider RP revenue requirement 18 for the forecasted Rate Period includes an allocated 5.0659% share of the 19 regulated portion of EMA costs for recovery from the Company's North

+Carolina jurisdictional customers.

-1 Q. Would you please discuss the calculation of the proposed Rider RPE to 2 collect for the EMF True Up Period?
+I Q. would you please discuss the calculation of the proposed Rider RPE to 2 collect for the EMF True Up Period?
 3 A. Rider RPE is calculated using the Rider RPE revenue requirement provided 4 by Company Witness Alan J. Moore, as shown in my Schedule 1.
 My 5 Schedule 2 presents the allocation of the Rider RPE revenue requirement 6 amongst the Company's residential, commercial, and industrial customer 7 classes.
 The annual revenue cap was calculated by multiplying the revised 8 applicable cost caps for each customer class by the Company's forecasted 9 average adjusted number of customer accounts for the rate year.
 A cost cap 10 allocation factor was then calculated by dividing the annual REPS revenue 11 cap for each class by the total annual revenue cap established for all classes.
 12 This allocation factor was then used to allocate the Company's REPS 13 compliance requirement to each of the three customer classes.
 14 The Company also incorporated an adjustment to allocate Energy Efficiency 15 Credit ("EEC") RECs to the customer class that created the EEC savings.
-The 16 EEC RECs can only be used to meet the Company's General Obligation REC 17 requirement; therefore, Schedule 2 and Schedule 4 have been divided between 18 General Obligation REC costs and all costs other than for General Obligation 19 RECs.
-Once the EECs were deducted according to the class that created the 20 EE savings, a new adjusted allocation factor was calculated and the Rider 21 RPE revenue requirement from my Schedule 1 was allocated to the customer 22 classes based on the newly calculated allocation factor.
+The 16 EEC RECs can only be used to meet the Company's General Obligation REC 17 requirement; therefore, Schedule 2 and Schedule 4 have been divided between 1.8 General Obligation REC costs and all costs other than for General Obligation 19 RECs.
+Once the EECs were deducted according to the class that created the 20 1 EE savings, a new adjusted allocation factor was calculated and the Rider 21 RPE revenue requirement from my Schedule 1 was allocated to the customer 22 classes based on the newly calculated allocation factor.